mezod/awesome-indie/README.md

 ### Communities
 - **[IndieHackers](https://www.indiehackers.com/businesses)**

   Learn from profitable businesses and side projects.
 IndieHackers is probably the catalyst for this new wave of interest on making an independent income.
 It is a collection of interviews to successful developers about their products.
 IndieHackers has been especially interesting to follow since it's been an indie project itself.
-[Courtland](https://twitter.com/csallen?lang=ca) has been very transparent about [how he built it](https://www.indiehackers.com/blog).
+[Courtland Allen](https://twitter.com/csallen?lang=ca) has been very transparent about [how he built it](https://www.indiehackers.com/blog).
 The last news make one think that the forum/community will grow.

 - **[Barnacl.es](https://barnacl.es/)**

   News for bootstrappers, not VC hackers.
-Hacker-News like forum. [pushcx](https://twitter.com/pushcx) started it in early 2016 and I've found it of great value ever since.
+Hacker-News like forum.
+[Peter Bhat Harkins](https://twitter.com/pushcx) started it in early 2016 and I've found it of great value ever since.
 Also, it runs on [great software](https://github.com/jcs/lobsters), which is always a thing to appreciate!

 - **[bootstrapped.fm Forum](http://discuss.bootstrapped.fm/)**

   A forum for bootstrappers.
-Started in 2013 by [Ian](https://twitter.com/ianlandsman) and [Andrey](https://twitter.com/andrey_butov) as a continuation to the now defunct [The Business of Software](http://discuss.joelonsoftware.com/default.asp?biz).
+Started in 2013 by [Ian Landsman](https://twitter.com/ianlandsman) and [Andrey Butov](https://twitter.com/andrey_butov) as a continuation to the now defunct [The Business of Software](http://discuss.joelonsoftware.com/default.asp?biz).

 - **##passiveincome** on freenode

-  [matbram](https://news.ycombinator.com/user?id=matbram) created this channel on the freenode IRC network in early 2017 and it has been pretty active and growing ever since.
+  [Matthew Mallard](https://news.ycombinator.com/user?id=matbram) created this channel on the freenode IRC network in early 2017 and it has been pretty active and growing ever since.

 - **[HackerNews](https://news.ycombinator.com/)**

   News for hackers, mostly technology and entrepreneurship.
 Not specific to indie devs but a must for everyone interested in computer science, creating products and making money.
 A lot of indie devs lurking around.
+Started by [Paul Graham](https://twitter.com/paulg).

 - **[ProductPeople.club](https://productpeople.club/)** [$]

-  Exclusive community for indie makers run by [Justin](https://twitter.com/mijustin).
+  Exclusive community for indie makers run by [Justin Jackson](https://twitter.com/mijustin).
 Apparently there's a waitlist and I can't figure out how much is it.
 I'm not a member so I can't personally endorse it.
 Generally, I'm skeptic on products targetting indie makers but I still found it relevant to add this specific product because of cross references.
 Some people might find it interesting.
 Feel free to reference to reviews!

 ##### Other
 - **[r/Entrepreneur](https://www.reddit.com/r/Entrepreneur/)** - Not exclusive to indies/bootstrappers but still with relevant content for us.